gongahkia/nidus-core/README.md

     * Users are able to see their percentage ownership of the pool and the corresponding value
     * Users are able to see the total pool value
         * Clicking the pool value should bring users to a more in-depth screen with graphs that shows growing pool value over time
-    * Change name on Navbar to "Veritas" only
 2. Deposit/Lending/Borrowing screen
     1. Users MUST always deposit assets first and will then be asked to exchange it for XSgd (DEPOSIT)
         * **DON'T SHOW MULTI-ASSET DEPOSIT FOR NOW!!!
 INSTEAD LET USERS JUST DEPOSIT XSGD STRAIGHT!!!**